farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 discrete aspects.

 Some remedial actions such as PSTs/HVDC are treated via a linear optimization.
-It has to be noticed that approximation of discrete PST taps treated as linear variable can be valid in DC but a security analysis is performed by FARAO after their optimization to ensure security of the grid despite of the approximation.
+It has to be noticed that approximation of discrete PST taps treated as linear variable can be valid in DC but a security analysis is performed by CASTOR after their optimization to ensure security of the grid despite of the approximation.